mingen-pan/notebook/kubernetes/pod_and_privacy_budget.md

 Clearly, some step above is wrong, but I cannot find out where.

-Another similar example: Even I add a new constraint that the DP-guarantee of a query cannot exceed the privacy budget of a dataset.
+Another more practical example: even I add a new constraint that the DP-guarantee of a sampling query cannot exceed the privacy budget of a dataset.
 That is, if the dataset has $\epsilon$ privacy budget, the query on it cannot be weaker than $\epsilon$-DP.
 Under this constraint, I query the dataset twice and sample half of the data per query.
 It seems that the $\epsilon$-DP is not violated.
 However, 1/4 of the dataset will be queried twice and their privacy loss is  $2 \epsilon$.
 If the query is MAX and the maximum value is in that 1/4, the MAX result should break the $\epsilon$-DP.

+### Indivdual Sampling yields (1/n, 1/n)-DP naturally?

-It seems to me that randomly sampling an entry from a dataset with distinctive values can maintain (1/n, 1/n)-DP.
+It seems to me that randomly sampling an entry from a dataset whose values are distinctive can maintain (1/n, 1/n)-DP.
 However, the detail of the sampled entry is definitely leaked, because there is no noise adding to it.

 Define $M$ is the random sampling process, $x$ is a dataset with $n$ distinctive members, and $y$ is another dataset with one more member than $x$.
 Also, the new member is different from the other members.
 Thus $|y-x| = 1$.
 I also define that $S$ is an query result, whose range is $x \cup y$. $S_x$ represents a member belonging to both $x$ and $y$, and $S_y$ is the new member of $y$.